microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-5/solution.md

 On machines you want to migrate, you need to install the Mobility service agent.
 The agent installers are available on the replication appliance in the *%ProgramData%\ASR\home\svsystems\pushinstallsvc\repository* directory.

-In case you did install the replication appliance under "F:\azure" you can fint the RHEL 7 Mobility service agent installers under the following path:
+In case you did install the replication appliance under "F:\azure" you can find the RHEL 7 Mobility service agent installers under the following path:
 F:\azure\home\svsystems\pushinstallsvc\repository

 ~~~powershell